nishoyan/hacknight_discord/README.md

 # Saturday Hack Night Discord

+`prefix = '.'`

+## Commands
+> .search

+Searches youtube for the keywords and returns a url.
+example: `.search believer`

+> .confess

+Sends message to the specified user anonymously.
+example: `.confess @Maria I Love you mariaaaaaaa`

+> .meme

+Sends a random meme.
+example: `.meme dankmemes`

+## Listeners
+> bookmark

+Like bookmarker bot in TH server but less advanced.

+> ktu

+Runs a task.loop for every 30 seconds.
+Notifies in the channel if new one arrives.

+### Description
 Saturday Hack Night is a bi weekly hackathon that gives tech-savvy learners an oppurtunity to explore all the latest technology related concepts including APIs, frameworks and build some cool projects.
 * The needed resource, the respective API and documentation will be shared with you once you register.
 And remember this is a one time registration!
 If you have registered once, you need not have to repeat it again for the next.
 * API for this week is Discord API.